 Marijuana is finally getting the positive international attention it deserves.
-It is now legal in well over half of American states for medicinal purposes, and it is federally legal in Canada for recreational use.
-As a result, cannabis use has been transformed from an action taken place furtively in dark corners, to open usage at home.
+It is now legal in two-thirds of American states for medicinal purposes.
+Also, it is federally legal in Canada for recreational use.
+As a result, cannabis use is transformed in certain locations.

-However, the general public, and new users in particular, should learn as much about the marijuana plant as possible because knowledge is unquestionably power.
-For instance, how many people use weed either for medicine or simply to get high, and understand precisely which part of the plant is most responsible for the psychoactive effects?
+The general public, and new users, in particular, should learn as much about the marijuana plant as possible.
+After all, knowledge is unquestionably powerful.
+For instance, how many people use cannabis either for medicine or recreationally?
+How many of them understand the part of the plant most responsible for the intoxicating effects?

-The next time you see cannabis that is nearly mature or has recently been harvested, take a close look at it.
-Do you see those gorgeous miniscule crystals that cover the buds and leaves?
+The next time you see cannabis that is nearly mature or recently harvested, take a close look at it.
+Do you see those gorgeous minuscule crystals that cover the buds and leaves?
 They are called ‘trichomes,’ which comes from the Greek work trichoma (growth of hair).
-It is trichomes that produce the terpenes, flavonoids, and most important, cannabinoids that are responsible for the scent, taste, and psychoactive effects of weed.

 Why Do Cannabis Plants Have Trichomes?

-As much as we would like to believe that weed is a gift created by the Gods to get humans high, the marijuana plant grows trichomes as a defense mechanism.
+The marijuana plant grows trichomes as a defense mechanism.
 Remember, weed has grown in the wild for tens of thousands of years and evolved to protect itself.
-When female plants start producing flowers, they are open to attack from animals, insects, UV rays, and a host of other harmful things.
+When female plants start producing flowers, they are open to attack from animals, insects, and UV rays.

-After a few weeks, your crop should be ready to move into the flowering stage.
-It is at this point that trichome production begins in earnest.
-When the marijuana plant starts producing flowers, trichomes appear on the outer surface and start to transport plastids and vacuoles from their stalks in the head of the gland.
+After a few weeks, your crop is likely ready for the flowering stage.
+It is at this point when trichome production begins in earnest.
+When the marijuana plant starts producing flowers, trichomes appear on the outer surface.
+They start to transport plastids and vacuoles from their stalks in the gland’s head.
 Cells in the gland head metabolize and form the forerunner for cannabinoids.

-However, not EVERY marijuana strain’s trichomes turn milky white when ready for harvest.
-It is important to become familiar with the traits of any strain you grow before placing too much reliance on trichome color.
+However, not every marijuana strain’s trichomes turn milky white when ready for harvest.
+You must become familiar with the traits of any strain you grow before placing too much reliance on trichome color.

-Trichomes are extremely fragile and volatile at all stages, whether they are still on the vine or if the plant has already been harvested.
-They can be degraded or destroyed if exposed to excess heat, light, or oxygen.
-Likewise, their potency will fall if you wait too long to cure and dry the weed.
+Trichomes are extremely fragile and volatile at all stages.
+It doesn’t matter if they are still on the vine or if the plant is already harvested.
+Exposure to excess heat, light, or oxygen can degrade or destroy trichomes.
+Also, their potency will fall if you wait too long to cure and dry the weed.

 Three Types of Trichomes

-For the record, THC, CBD, and all the other cannabinoids are only found in three specific types of trichome, which we cover briefly below.
+For the record, you find THC, CBD, and all the other cannabinoids in three specific trichome types.

 1 – Bulbous